dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ### View cell

-A <xref:Microsoft.Maui.Controls.ViewCell> is a custom cell whose appearance is defined by a `View`. <xref:Microsoft.Maui.Controls.ViewCell> defines a `View` property, of type `View`, which defines the view that represents the content of the cell.
+A <xref:Microsoft.Maui.Controls.ViewCell> is a custom cell whose appearance is defined by a <xref:Microsoft.Maui.Controls.View>. <xref:Microsoft.Maui.Controls.ViewCell> defines a <xref:Microsoft.Maui.Controls.View> property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the content of the cell.
 This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.

 > [!NOTE]
-> The `View` property is the content property of the <xref:Microsoft.Maui.Controls.ViewCell> class, and therefore does not need to be explicitly set from XAML.
+> The <xref:Microsoft.Maui.Controls.View> property is the content property of the <xref:Microsoft.Maui.Controls.ViewCell> class, and therefore does not need to be explicitly set from XAML.

 The following example shows using a <xref:Microsoft.Maui.Controls.ViewCell> to define the appearance of an item in a <xref:Microsoft.Maui.Controls.TableView>: